 SHEETROCK UltraLight Panels are ideal for use on ceilings with up to 24-inch on-center framing and water-based texture, presenting potential cost-savings when used as a replacement for 5/8-inch type X board used on ceilings or 1/2-inch interior ceiling board.
 The panels are available in standard lengths, including 8-, 10-, 12-, 14- and 16-foot panels in 48- and 54-inch widths.

 The benefits of lighter weight drywall include ease of use and reduced fatigue.
 When most DIY’ers think of hanging drywall they complain how drywall is heavy and awkward.
 One sheet of drywall can weigh over 100 pounds depending on the size and type used.
 Ceilings with 24-inch on center framing traditionally require the use of 5/8-inch thick type X board, or ceiling board to reduce sag. between joists.
 Many drywall contractors would prefer using a thinner lightweight material that provides the rigidity and strength needed even when under the weight of insulation and water based textures.

 As of October 2010, UltraLight drywall can be found in big box stores.
 Surprisingly, the price is only slightly higher than that of regular drywall.
 For small remodeling jobs this is a perfect choice for the DIY’ers.
 Homeowners are probably willing to pay a slightly higher cost associated with ultralight drywall because of the benefits in weight reduction.
-In most locations the Home Depot's© price for UltraLight drywall is only \$0.50 cents more than traditional drywall.
+In most locations, the Home Depot's© price for UltraLight drywall is slightly more than traditional drywall.